 We got a handful of complaints about the brackets breaking.
 Clearly, in order for this added bracket to break, it has to be subjected to force.
 And, as stated above, this bracket is not designed to remedy a bad alternator; rather, it is there to help distribute normal loads generated by an otherwise properly-working alternator/bracket/block system, which is the same thinking VW had in mind when they added the extra gusset in the block.

 The GoWesty bracket is very rigid in the fore/aft direction because of its triangular design.
 When subjected to fore/aft cyclical loading (vibration), it simply cannot move.
 So, when coupled with a system that is compromised in some way, our bracket acts like a fuse.
 If this added bracket is broken, you know for sure that the original bracket is being subjected to vibration and that the alternator is probably bad, and it will also break if the rest of the system (alternator and/or original bracket and/or surface of the block) is not 100%.
 Essentially, our added bracket just increased the amperage of the fuse.

-GoWesty alternator brackets are designed to strengthen the system and help out—especially in cases where the block surface has been compromised.
-These brackets are not intended to compensate 100% for a badly-vibrating alternator.
-It is imperative to have a known good alternator (preferably a freshly-rebuilt one) to ensure the system works reliably for the long term.
+GoWesty alternator brackets are designed to strengthen the system, especially in cases where the block surface has been compromised.
+These brackets are not intended to replace the original bracket or compensate 100% for a badly-vibrating alternator.
+It is imperative to have a known-good alternator (preferably a freshly-rebuilt unit) to ensure the system works reliably for the long haul.